Stimulus Payment Calculator

 Watch The IRS Data Source

-EIP1 and EIP2 relied on earlier tax return data, while EIP3 used more recent filing information and allowed larger dependent payments.
+EIP1 and EIP2 relied on earlier tax return data, while EIP3 used later filing information already on file and allowed larger dependent payments.
 If filing status, AGI, or dependent count changed between tax years, the totals can differ more than people expect.

 Recovery Rebate Context